 West Flanders (West-Vlaanderen, West Vloandern, province de Flandre-Occidentale, Westflandern) is the westernmost province of Belgium within the Flemish region of Flanders.
 It borders on the Belgian provinces of East Flanders and Hainaut, the Netherlands, France, and it is bathed by the North Sea.
 West Flanders comprises the entire coastline of Belgium, where the excellent beaches and the seaside towns are major travel destinations.
-The coastal towns include Ostend, Knokke-Heist, Koksijde and Koksijde.
+The coastal towns include Ostend, Knokke-Heist, Koksijde and Oostduinkerke.
 The capital city of Bruges is noted for its medieval charm, the 14th-century city hall, its canals and cobbled streets.

 Population: over 1.1 million inhabitants